Draggie306/EditingCheatSheets/A Level/A-level OCR Computer Science H446: COMPLETE CHEAT SHEET.md

 - Compression software can reduce file size for transfer or to save on disk space.

 ### Applications software
-Generak purpose, special purpose or custom written (bespoke) software.
+General-purpose, special purpose or custom written (bespoke) software.

 Ready made software is known as off the shelf software, and may include general-purpose software such as word processors or a graphics editing package.
 They are less expensive or free, well documented and tested.